MYTH 1: Dementia and Alzheimer’s disease are the same thing.

 - Participation in clinical trials is typically offered to those in the early stages;

 - Early diagnosis can result in people living independently in their own homes longer;

 - Confirming a diagnosis and determining the next steps can relieve stress;

-- A person diagnosed early can actively participate in legal and financial decisions;
+- A person diagnosed early can actively participate in family, legal and financial decisions;

 - Family members and caregivers have time for education and connecting with supportive community resources

 MYTH 6: Memory loss is always the first sign of dementia